 9. Western Mindanao State University

-Where can you earn a two-year nursing degree in the Philippines?
+Where else can you earn a 2 year nursing degree in Philippines?
 You might wish to take advantage of this opportunity to learn more about the Master of Nursing degree offered by Western Mindanao University’s College of Nursing.

 The program’s goals are to teach advanced knowledge, professional, and ethical proficiency in a specialist subject.